colcon/colcon.readthedocs.org/user/overriding-packages.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 If your underlay is an isolated workspace, then no two packages in it will have the same include directory.
-Using an isolated overlay workspace won't help if your underlay is already a merged workspace.
+Using an isolated overlay workspace won't help if your underlay is already a merged workspace (for example, the default ROS installation when installed from binary packages).

 Sort include directories according to the workspace order
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^